Old Believers: Present-day

-At the early 21th century, the largest Old Believer organization is the priestly Russian Orthodox Old-Rite Church (ROORC), which claims a million parishioners.
+At the early 21st century, the largest Old Believer organization is the priestly Russian Orthodox Old-Rite Church (ROORC), which claims a million parishioners.
 It has 200 parishes in Russia and a few more abroad, in Kazakhstan, Kyrgyzstan, Moldova and Belarus, and two recent missionary endeavors in Uganda and Pakistan.
 Established in the 1850, when bishops of the Belokrinitskaya Hierarchy took posts in Russia, its headquarters is the Cathedral of the Intercession in Rogozhskoye Cemetery, Moscow, and its primate since 2005 is Metropolitan Cornelius Titov.

 In 2022, following the Russian invasion of Ukraine, the Ukrainian diocese of the ROORC seceded and requested autocephaly, forming the Ukrainian Orthodox Old-Rite Church, which has 54 parishes and is headed by Archbishop Nikodim.
 Sharing the same hierarchy, the Lipovan Orthodox Old-Rite Church in Romania, headquartered in Brăila with Metropolitan Leontie as its primate, claims 35,000 members in 49 parishes.

 The second branch of priestly Old Belief is the Russian Old-Orthodox Church, the separate hierarchy of which was formed in 1923, when Bishop Nikola (who was a member of the regime-sponsored opposition to Patriarch Tikhon) seceded from the Russian Orthodox Church.
 It had 100 registered parishes in Russia in 2018.
 The primate is Patriarch Alexander.

 The edinoverie was revived by the Russian Orthodox Church (ROC) in 2000.
 As of 2021, there were 40 Old Believer parishes within the ROC.
 The Chair of the ROC commission for Old Believer parishes is Metropolitan Anthony.

 The largest and oldest priestless denomination is the Pomorian Old-Orthodox Church (POOC), formally established in 1909, as a direct continuation of the old Pomorian accord which arose in the 1690s.
 Claiming 400,000 members, the POOC comprises seven national councils, with 200 parishes in Russia (less than half formally registered), 60 in Latvia, 27 in Lithuania, 15 in Estonia, 35 in Ukraine, 19 in Belarus and 4 in Poland.
 There are more in Kazakhstan, Kyrgyzstan, the United States, Brazil, Argentina, Sweden and Finland.
 The chair of the united international council of the POOC since 2022 is Grigory Boyarov, the former nastavnik of the Pomorians in Vilnius.

-The small Old-Orthodox Theodosian Church, which united several established Theodosian communities, was formally registered in 2014.
+The small Old-Pomorian Old-Orthodox Church of Fedoseyan Confession, which united several established Theodosian communities, was formally registered in 2014.
 It had just 8 parishes in 2018, and is chaired by Konstantin Kozhev.
 Apart from that, there were scattered small communities of a few other priestless accords which surfaced in Russia in the 1990s, including the Phillipians, the Spasovites and the Fugitives.